who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/01._Introduction/01._Before/install_these.md

 #### Docker

 Have Docker Desktop installed and be ready to work with Docker.
-Success criteria: Can run `docker --version` in the teminal.
+Success criteria: Can run `docker -v` in the teminal.

 Install Docker: https://www.docker.com/products/docker-desktop/.